 Brown-Banded Cockroach in Spain – The Bedroom Cockroach

-How to identify Brown-Banded cockroaches in Spain.
-Unlike other species, they prefer bedrooms and living rooms.
-Identification, control, and treatment guide.
+Identify and control Brown-Banded cockroaches in Spain.
+Unlike other species, they prefer bedrooms and living rooms over kitchens.

 The Brown-Banded cockroach (Supella longipalpa) is the least common of the four cockroach species found in Spain, but it’s also the most unusual in its behaviour.
 Unlike other species that gravitate toward kitchens and bathrooms, the Brown-Banded cockroach prefers warm, dry areas – including bedrooms and living rooms.